Kitematic tutorial: Set up a Minecraft server

 Change map using Docker volume

-Open the “data” folder from Kitematic (You’ll need to “Enable all volumes to edit files via Finder”).
+Open the “data” folder from Kitematic (Select “Enable all volumes to edit files via Finder”).
 We use Docker Volume to map the folder from the Minecraft Docker container onto your computer.

-The Finder will open, allowing you to replace your current map with the new one you desire.
+The Finder opens, allowing you to replace your current map with the new one you desire.

 Restart your container by clicking the “Restart” button.